VitalyBesk/sporty/README.md

 `
 ## Installation:

-* Clone the repository
+1. Clone the repository
-* Install dependencies:
+2. Install dependencies:

 `npm install`

 This command will install all necessary project dependencies listed in package.json.
-* Running the Project Locally:
+3. Running the Project Locally:

 `npm run dev
 `

 The application will typically open in your browser.

-* Building for Production:
+4. Building for Production:

 `npm run build
 `

 This command compiles the TypeScript code and bundles the application into the dist/ directory.

-* Deployment (to GitHub Pages):
+5. Deployment (to GitHub Pages):
-To deploy the application to GitHub Pages (after configuring homepage in package.json and setting up GitHub Pages in your repository settings):
+To deploy the application to GitHub Pages:

 `npm run deploy
 `

-This script first runs npm run build and then pushes the dist folder content to the gh-pages branch.
+This script first runs `npm run build` and then pushes the dist folder content to the `gh-pages` branch.

 ## Design Decisions: